An end to Parkinson's hallucinations? We're funding a new research study into a possible treatment.

 Hallucinations in Parkinson's

 There are currently 145,000 people living with Parkinson's in the UK and 75% are likely to experience visual hallucinations at some point.
-Either because of their condition, or as a side effect to medications to treat other symptoms of Parkinson's.
+Either because of their condition or as a side effect to medications to treat other symptoms of Parkinson's.
 Hallucinations are when people see, hear or feel things that aren’t really there.

 Hallucinations can have a big impact on quality of life, as well as being frightening for people with Parkinson’s and their families.
 There are currently no specific treatments approved in the UK for people with Parkinson's who experience this distressing symptom.

 This trial comes at a crucial time.
 In a recent survey conducted by Parkinson's UK and researchers at the University of Lancaster, 1 in 10 respondents reported that hallucinations had worsened during the COVID-19 pandemic.
+Read more about the survey results.

 Michelle Ellis, 54, from Ashby-de-la-Zouch, Leicestershire, was diagnosed with Parkinson’s in 2012.
 She was just 46 and experienced her first hallucination 4 years later.